Diving rebreather: Carbon dioxide scrubber

 The exhaled gases are directed through the chemical scrubber, a canister full of a suitable carbon dioxide absorbent such as a form of soda lime, which removes the carbon dioxide from the gas mixture and leaves the oxygen and other gases available for re-breathing.

 Some of the absorbent chemicals are produced in granular format for diving applications, such as Atrasorb Dive, Sofnolime, Dragersorb, or Sodasorb.
 Other systems use a prepackaged Reactive Plastic Curtain (RPC) based cartridge: The term Reactive Plastic Curtain was originally used to describe Micropore's absorbent curtains for emergency submarine use by the US Navy, and more recently RPC has been used to refer to their Reactive Plastic Cartridges, which are claimed to provide better and more reliable performance than the same volume of granular absorbent material.

 The carbon dioxide passing through the scrubber absorbent is removed when it reacts with the absorbent in the canister; this chemical reaction is exothermic.
-This reaction occurs along a "front" which is a region across the flow of gas through the soda-lime in the canister.
+Most of this reaction occurs along a "front" which is a region across the flow of gas through the soda-lime in the canister.
 This front moves through the scrubber canister, from the gas input end to the gas output end, as the reaction consumes the active ingredients.
-This front would be a zone with a thickness depending on the grain size, reactivity, and gas flow velocity because the carbon dioxide in the gas going through the canister needs time to reach the surface of a grain of absorbent, and then time to penetrate to the middle of each grain of absorbent as the outside of the grain becomes exhausted.
+This front would be a zone with a thickness depending on the grain size, reactivity, and gas flow velocity because the carbon dioxide in the gas going through the canister needs time to reach the surface of a grain of absorbent, and then time to penetrate to the interior of each grain of absorbent as the outside of the grain becomes exhausted.
 Eventually gas with remaining carbon dioxide will reach the far end of the canister and "breakthrough" will occur.
 After this the carbon dioxide content of the scrubbed gas will tend to rise as the effectiveness of the scrubber falls until it becomes noticeable to the user, then unbreathable.

-In rebreather diving, the typical effective endurance of the scrubber will be half an hour to several hours of breathing, depending on the granularity and composition of the absorbent, the ambient temperature, the size of the canister, the dwell time of the gas in the absorbent material, and the production of carbon dioxide by the diver.
+In rebreather diving, the typical effective endurance of the scrubber will be half an hour to several hours of breathing, depending on the grain size distribution and composition of the absorbent, the ambient temperature, the size of the canister, the dwell time of the gas in the absorbent material, and the production of carbon dioxide by the diver.

+Scrubber design and size

+Scrubber design and size is a compromise between bulk, cost of consumables, and work of breathing.
+Bulk affects the size of the unit and the amount of ballast weight needed, which affect the logistics of the dive.
+Work of breathing can be safety critical at greater depths, where it can become a significant part of the available aerobic work capacity of the diver, and can be overwhelming when it exceeds the diver's limit.